First impeachment inquiry into Andrew Johnson: Minority reports

-Impeachment resolution, majority and minority reports, and testimony reported to the House
+Reporting of the impeachment resolution, majority and minority reports, and testimony to the House

 Later on November 25, 1867, on behalf of the committee, Boutwell submitted to the House the majority report and the impeachment resolution.
 It was only then that those not on the committee learned that the committee had decided to support impeachment.
 The impeachment resolution reported by the committee simply read, "Resolved, That Andrew Johnson, President of the United States, be impeached of high crimes and misdemeanors."

 Boutwell then submitted to the House the testimony taken by the committee in its inquiry.
 After this, the minority reports were submitted by James F. Wilson and Samuel S. Marshall The House then approved a motion by Boutwell to have the reports printed together and to postpone further consideration of the subject of impeachment until December 4, 1867.
 It was only after the reports were published that those not on the committee on found out that the change of vote in the House Committee on the Judiciary was due to Churchill having changed his stance on impeachment.